peter88213/nvhelp-de/source/chapter_menu.rst

    possible.
 -  Otherwise, the new chapter is placed at the end of the “Buch” branch.
--  The new chapter has an auto-generated title.
+-  The new chapter has an auto-generated Titel.
 You can change it in the right pane.

 Typ wählen